sortecoevo/sortee/content/people.md

 ### Conference Committee

-This committee organizes SORTEE conferences.
+This committee organizes the virtual SORTEE Conference (typically in July).
 &nbsp;
 Current members are:
 &nbsp;